BitcoinDesign/Guide/guide/daily-spending-wallet/requesting/requesting.md

 As unified requests [aren't widely supported yet](https://bitcoinqr.dev/), and users may want to request just from lightning or on-chain, they have options to share the lightning invoice or on-chain address independently.

-{% include tip/recommendation.html %}

-Receiving lightning payments requires a user to be online.
-To keep users online and prevent payment failures, inform them to keep their app open until the payment is received when they create a request.
-[Receiving payments offline]({{ "/guide/how-it-works/lightning-services/#receive-payments-offline" | relative_url }}) is still a work in progress.
+Receiving payments to this wallet requires users to be online.
+This wallet notifies users that their wallet should remain open until the payment is received.
+We cover this more on our [receiving]({{ "/guide/daily-spending-wallet/requesting/receiving/#receiving-offline" | relative_url }}) and [lighting services]({{ "/guide/how-it-works/lightning-services/#receive-payments-offline" | relative_url }}) pages.

-{% include tip/close.html %}

 <div class="image-slide-gallery">